 Soon we unveiled the new identity for the station.
 The on air announcement came after one of my morning newscasts in October 1992.
 Following the 6:20 update, the station aired an old Power 102 sweeper with the sounds of an explosion, suggesting it was being blown up.
 Then a voice came in saying "Duke Radio Broadcasting Corporation is proud to present northeast Arkansas' premier adult contemporary radio station: 101.9 The All New Kiss-FM."
 It touted that we would be playing "the best music from the '80s and today with absolutely no hard rock or rap."
 Nice, bland and safe.
 The announcement also said "You'll hear air personalities that won't talk your arm off."
 That meant we would mostly be reading liner cards.
 The call letters were changed to KIYS, which I guess was the closest thing available that spelled Kiss.

-AUDIO: KJBR format change announcement in October 1992, following one of my newscasts.
-Sadly the station went from being edgy to boring and predictable.
-Audio runs 2:05.
+AUDIO: KJBR's format change announcement in October 1992, which aired after one of my newscasts as the station was being bought by Larry Duke.
+Sadly KJBR's format went from being edgy to boring and predictable.
 Download as MP3.